ArthurLhy/DigitalDoctor/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp; **Client for User** &nbsp; &nbsp; &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp;  &nbsp;  &nbsp; **Client for Doctors**

-**Note:** You can use the client for doctor by login with a doctor account (e.g username: docmm@doctor.com, password: 12345678)
 ***
 * **Modules**